 - If the UE is camping at Source RAN and receiving multicast data corresponding to the MBS Session ID and Area Session ID via the 5GC Shared MBS traffic delivery before the handover, for the N2 Handover (comparing with the clause 7.2.3.2), the following applies:

-- The source RAN node includes MBS session area information (MBS Session ID, Area Session ID and MBS service area where the UE resides) to the Target RAN node in Handover Required message.

 - The SMF forwards the RAN container information and may also include MBS session area information (MBS Session ID, Area Session ID and MBS service area) to the Target RAN in Handover request.

 NOTE 2: The SMF cannot determine the UE location and a possible new service area at this stage.